Aspie96/blog/content/posts/free-software.md

 The [Definition of Free Cultural Works](https://freedomdefined.org/Definition) and the [Open Definition](https://opendefinition.org/) (by the [Open Knowledge Foundation](https://okfn.org/)) independently provide definitions that can be used to establish if any given licence is "free" or "open".
 The relevant freedoms are the same as those for free and open source software, just translated out of the software domain.

-[Creative Commons](https://creativecommons.org/) is a non-profit organisation which writes public licences, [some](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) of which are free.
+[Creative Commons](https://creativecommons.org/) is a non-profit organization which writes public licences, [some](https://creativecommons.org/2008/02/20/approved-for-free-cultural-works/) of which are free.
 These include [CC0](https://creativecommons.org/publicdomain/zero/1.0/) (a public domain declaration), [CC BY](https://creativecommons.org/licenses/by/4.0/) and [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).
-Other organisations have written the [Free Art License](https://artlibre.org/licence/lal/en/) and the [GNU GPL](https://www.gnu.org/licenses/licenses.html) (which, while mainly designed for software, can also be used for other works).
+Other organizations have written the [Free Art License](https://artlibre.org/licence/lal/en/) and the [GNU GPL](https://www.gnu.org/licenses/licenses.html) (which, while mainly designed for software, can also be used for other works).

 It should be noted that digital files can be stored in multiple *formats*, which encode the same information in different ways.
 Some file formats are secret or have legal restrictions and can only be used through proprietary software.
 Free file formats give control back to the user.